-A. Stuff the boots with newspaper or a towel and leave them upside down overnight.
-If they’re still damp inside, a hair dryer can quickly remove excess moisture, though this isn’t recommended with leather boots.
+A. Stuff the boots with some newspaper or a towel and leave them upside down overnight.
+If they’re still damp inside, a hairdryer can quickly remove excess moisture, though this isn’t recommended with leather boots.

 A. In most cases, absolutely.
 Boots with solid synthetic construction and no seams are more likely to keep you dry in puddles and creeks.

 A. Assuming your boots don’t have a liner, you can wipe down the inside with a mixture of water and soap or vinegar.